Perfume 101 | Understanding Fragrances | FAQ’S

 2.)
 What’s the difference between Parfum, Eau de Parfum, Eau de Toilette, Eau de Cologne and Eau Fraiche?

-Fragrances should be kept in a cool, dry area away from excessive heat or cold.
-To avoid evaporation, the cap must be tightly closed to maintain fragrance integrity.
+You should keep fragrances in a cool, dry area away from excessive heat or cold.
+The cap must be tightly closed to avoid evaporation and to maintain fragrance integrity.
 Do not expose the fragrance for any length of time to sun light and keep away from windows as sunlight can unbalance the various ingredients.
-Also, an opened bottle should be kept in its box to insure a longer shelf life.
+Also, keep an opened bottle in its box to insure a longer shelf life.

 4.)
 How can I make fragrance last longer on my skin?